sirji-ai/sirji/docs/Sirji Studio.md

 ## Why Use a GitHub Repository for Sirji Studio?

-A GitHub repository provides version control for your custom agents and recipes, making it easier for team members to share, modify, and update them as project conventions change.
+A GitHub repository provides version control for your custom agents and recipes, making sharing them with your team members easier.
+Moreover, it helps with modifying and updating them as project conventions change.

 ## Creating Sirji Studio from Scratch